sweta4b/emojis-interpreter/README.md

 # emojis-interpreter
-Emoji-interpreter app created with CodeSandbox using reactJs
+Emoji-interpreter app created with CodeSandbox using reactJs,html,css.

 ## About
 Browse your emoji by name.It translate your plain text into emoji.